Objectives of the service

 Satellite-based Earth Observation

 Earth Observation is the key space asset for the solution, as satellite images allow for a precise thematic classification and change detection.
-Data from the Copernicus Sentinel satellites provided by the European Space Agency (ESA) will be used.
+Data from the Copernicus Sentinel satellites provided by the European Space Agency (ESA) is used.

 The Global Navigation Satellite System (GNSS) is used to support in-situ assessments.
 The mobile client uses GNSS for two purposes.
 One is the localisation of previously detected changes in the forest or areas of interest.
 Conversely, if the assessment starts in the field, the assessor can use the GNSS component for geo-referencing areas of interest.